-Application portal for Summer 2018 Admissions is now open.
+Application site for Summer 2021 intake is now open.

 Applicants must normally have a four year undergraduate or post-graduate degree (or equivalent) with an average of B+ or higher.
 The level of academic performance and potential as revealed through the degree is more important than the discipline.
 Indeed, students enter the program from a wide variety of backgrounds in the social sciences, humanities, and sciences.

 The School also considers mid-career applicants who do not satisfy this degree requirement, but who have demonstrated professional excellence over at least seven years in the nonprofit/philanthropic sector.
 Such applicants may use their high achievement in several designated university courses as evidence of their academic potential or in addition may cite their work experience in the nonprofit/philanthropic sector.
 These university courses and the professional experience are determined on an individual basis in consultation with the program Supervisor.
 Contact the School for details.

 Students whose first language is not English, or who have not completed a previous degree at an English speaking university, must demonstrate an adequate command of English by attaining, at least: a TOEFL score of 580 written, or 237 CBT (computer-based test) or 86 IBT (internet-based test) with a minimum score in each component (22 in writing, 22 in speaking, 20 in reading, and 20 in listening); or a CAEL score of 70; or an IELTS score of 7.0.

 Students may receive advanced standing with transfer of credit for up to 1.0 credit.
 Advanced standing will be considered only for core courses.
 It will be determined on an individual basis in consultation with the MPNL Supervisor and the Faculty of Graduate and Postdoctoral Affairs, pursuant to Section 6.1 of the General Regulations section of this Calendar.
 In general, a grade of B+ or higher is necessary in the equivalent courses in order to receive advanced standing.